josephreisinger/dist_lda/README.md

 pypy listener.py --redis=server.path:6379 --write_every=1
 ```

+This will generate a gzipped json representation of the model.

 ## Performance
 * The current performance bottleneck seems to be the redis server, since a ton of information is being swapped around.
 Anecdotally I've found one master can coordinate up to ~20 model shards before performance starts to degrade.
 Current work is to distribute the model across multiple redii (say, hashed by topic).